 We told him that we were heading to Gurez valley now and he then started telling us about the times he was in Gurez.
-By his clothes and entire get up, he seemed like an educated man from a good family; so even we did not mind talking to him for a while.
+By his clothes and entire get-up, he seemed like an educated man from a good family.
+So even we did not mind talking to him for a while.

-A lecture that continued for next 15 minutes and covered almost all the aspects of how a cigarette kills; and how being the young men of the society, we should stay away from such evil.
+A lecture that continued for the next 15 minutes and covered almost all the aspects of how a cigarette kills.
+It then moved on to how being the young men of the society, we should stay away from such evil.

 “Dunhill” Replied Lavish

-Srinagar – Bandipora – Razdan Pass – Dawar
+- Srinagar – Bandipora – Razdan Pass – Dawar

-Considering that it is one of the largest freshwater lakes in Asia; I was expecting something totally grand.
+Considering that it is one of the largest freshwater lakes in Asia, I was expecting something totally grand.
 All that we found however was water covered with so much green that it actually looked like land covered with grass.